Like you, I also have a great case of the “I don’t feel like marketing” itis. This is the way most of my blog posts start:

 - Give yourself a time limit.
 Let’s face it, the first 10 minutes of doing anything are usually the worst.
 But if I push past that and commit to doing something for like…25 minutes (Pomodoro technique, anyone?), then chances are, I’m all in.

 - Set yourself a ritual.
 For me, work can only begin once I’ve smelled my Rosemary essential oil , lit a candle, poured some tea, and put on a playlist.
 Yours may be different.
 Maybe it’s different for your client work vs. work you do for yourself.
-Experiment with what gets you in the mood to create.
+Experiment with what gets you in the mood to create and out of the “I don’t feel like marketing” mindset.

 - Make your work into play time.
 Does anyone else like to putter?
 I’m a putterer.
 Sometimes, “creating a content calendar” really ends up with me tinkering around with my opt-in sequence.
 Or changing the theme of my website.
 But you know what?
 Those moments of playing around often lead to me turning on my creative juices and feeling inspired to develop something great.